siddharthpk/chat-app/README.md

 /**
  * Summary
  *
- * index.js is a webserver apllication which is based on a tutorial
+ * index.js is a webserver application which is based on a tutorial
  * from "The Net Ninja" Youtube channel.
 It implements basic chat
  * functionality in a synchronized manner, by using socket.io and express
  *